Susanville, California: History

 The Susanville US post office was established in 1860.
+Early in its history, Susanville was a hub for overland freight transit, as it marked the meeting point of Nobles Emigrant Trail from Nevada and the Humboldt Wagon Road leading west to Chico.
 Susanville was incorporated in 1900.

 Formerly the center of farming, mining and the lumber industry, Susanville suffered from the loss of jobs as these industries changed or declined in the 20th century.
 Since the late 20th century, the only area of growth in the economy has been associated with the construction and operation of two state prisons in the city and one federal prison in the area.
 In 2007, half of the adult population of Susanville worked in the prisons: the California Correctional Center, a minimum-medium security facility, which opened in 1963; the High Desert State Prison, California (not to be confused with High Desert State Prison, Nevada), which opened in 1995; and the Federal Correctional Institution, Herlong, which opened in 2007.

 Geography

 Susanville is located at the head of Honey Lake Valley, 40 mi east of Lassen Peak, The elevation is approximately 4186 ft above sea level.
 It is considered a gateway city to Reno on U.S. Route 395.

-According to the United States Census Bureau, the city has a total area of 8.03 square miles (20.8 km^{2}), of which 7.95 square miles (20.58 km^{2}) or 98.93% is land and 0.09 square miles (0.22 km^{2}) or 1.07% is water.
+According to the United States Census Bureau, the city has a total area of 8.02 square miles (20.7 km^{2}), of which 7.94 square miles (20.51 km^{2}) or 98.94% is land and 0.08 square miles (0.22 km^{2}) or 1.06% is water.